-The course is always maintained immaculately and even in the winter it plays well for a parkland layout and the club is justifiably proud of the quality of their large greens and of their trademark Colt bunkers.
+The course is always well maintained and even in the winter it plays well for a parkland layout due to its gravel base and the club is justifiably proud of the quality of their large greens and of their trademark Colt bunkers.
 The undulating formal tree lined fairways ensure that you get a private and picturesque walk in the park.

 Above all, Little Aston is an honest golf course.
 There are no tricks, and everything is clearly laid out in front of you.
 The first two holes are fairly ordinary but at the third, things start to get better with a testing short par five that cajoles you into opening your shoulders.
 There are a number of good golf holes here at Little Aston but it will take two or three rounds before you really begin to appreciate this golf course.
 It is therefore feasible that you might come away disappointed after playing here for the first time.

 Little Aston has hosted many important amateur and professional events, including the British Masters, held here on five separate occasions, most recently in 1969.